Stephen Cunis: Life and career

 Stephen Cunis is the son of the New Zealand Test cricketer Bob Cunis.
 He grew up in Northland and attended Whangarei Boys' High School.
 After moving to Christchurch in 1998 he played and coached at the St Albans Cricket Club for 14 years.

-A fast-medium bowler and useful lower-order batsman, he was a frequent member of the Canterbury team from 2000–01 to 2004–05.
+A fast-medium bowler and useful lower-order batsman, Cunis was a frequent member of the Canterbury team from 2000–01 to 2004–05.
 His best first-class bowling figures were 5 for 59 against Otago in 2000–01.
 His highest score was 64 not out against Wellington in 2003–04, when he and Chris Harris added an unbroken stand of 96 for the ninth wicket.

-He taught as a primary school teacher in Christchurch for 10 years.
+Cunis taught as a primary school teacher in Christchurch for 10 years.
 He coached extensively in Christchurch and was also the assistant coach of the New Zealand women's team.
 He and his family moved to Northland after the February 2011 earthquakes severely damaged his house and land.

-As of 2019 he works full-time for Northland Cricket Association as the General Manager.
+As of 2019, Cunis he works full-time for Northland Cricket Association as the General Manager.
 Before taking this position he had been the Northland coach for eight years.
 He and his wife Kara have three sons.